 The RSVP Peer Educators are a group of students passionate about ending intimate partner violence, sexual violence, and stalking on our campus.
 They accomplish this through peer education by delivering presentations and facilitation to classes, student organizations, and chapters.
-These Educators go through two semesters of training: the first semester being entirely on education around violence, trauma, identity politics, and rape culture, and the second semester is focused on practicing presentation and facilitation skills.
+These Educators go through two semesters of training: the first semester is entirely on education around violence, trauma, identity politics, and rape culture, and the second semester is focused on practicing presentation and facilitation skills.

 Interested in Joining?